DevonSmith/DevonSmith.github.io/index.md

 3. [Homework 3](cs460/hw3): Learn C# by translating a Java application into a C# console app
 4. [Homework 4](cs460/hw4): Learn .NET MVC 5 by creating a multi-page web application
 5. [Homework 5](cs460/hw5): Create a .NET MVC 5 web application using a simple database.
+6. [Homework 5](cs460/hw6): Create a .NET MVC 5 web application using a complex pre-existing database.